International Association for Classical Archaeology

 A further six members of the Council are elected from among scholars of archaeology or of classical antiquity who are not already members of the Council in the capacity of representatives of institutes located in Rome.
 They may be of any nationality but must be normally resident in Rome.

-The election is by secret ballot, at the general meeting or by referendum, or else by a combination of the two methods (mixed voting).
-The members of the Council are not paid.
-They remain in office for a period of three years, and are eligible for re-election.
+The election is by secret ballot, either at the general meeting or by referendum, or else by a combination of the two methods (mixed voting).

-The Council are responsible for the management of the Association.
+The Council is responsible for the management of the Association.
 It elects from among its own number, by secret ballot, a President, a Vice-President, and a Secretary.
-It initiates and directs the work of the Association; it appoints sub-committees, as in article 13 of this Statute, and directs their work; it prepares the annual financial estimates, and approves the financial statement; it deliberates on gifts and bequests, on the use and investment of funds, and on the acquisition or disposal of property; and, in general, it concerns itself with whatever is needed for the realization of the objects of the Association.
+It initiates and directs the work of the Association; it appoints sub-committees, as in article VIII of this Statute, and directs their work; it prepares the annual financial estimates, and approves the financial statement prepared by the two auditors yearly nominated at the General Meeting; it deliberates on gifts and bequests, on the use and investment of funds, and on the acquisition or disposal of property; and, in general, it concerns itself with whatever is needed for the realization of the objects of the Association.
 It reports upon its work to the Annual General Meeting.